Wyoming Military and Veterans Benefits

 Cheyenne, WY 82009

-Wyoming Purple Heart License Plate: Any person who presents documented proof that he/she is an official recipient of the United States Military Purple Heart Award may apply to the department for a Purple Heart Recipient Plate.
+Wyoming Purple Heart License Plate: Any Wyoming resident who presents documented proof that they are an official recipient of the U.S. Military Purple Heart Award may apply to the department for a Purple Heart Recipient Plate.
 There is no fee for this license plate.
-Purple Heart recipients must mail their application to the County Treasurer in the county of registration.
+All applications for the Wyoming Purple Heart License Plate shall be made directly to the county treasurer at least 60 days before registration of the vehicle expires.

 Wyoming Department of Transportation, Application for Military Related Plates

-Wyoming Gold Star Family License Plate: Any person who presents documented proof that he/she is a Surviving Spouse, grandparent Child, parent or sibling may apply to the department for a Gold Star Family license plate.
+Wyoming Gold Star Family License Plate: Any person who presents documented proof that they are a Surviving Spouse, grandparent, Child, parent or sibling may apply to the department for a Gold Star Family license plate.
 There is no fee for this license plate.
-Applicants must mail their application and a death certificate indicating the Service member’s death while a member of the Armed Forces.
-Do not submit original document, upon verification the copy will be destroyed.
+Applicants can apply on the Wyoming Department of Transportation, Online Specialty License Plate Ordering page or mail their application and a death certificate indicating the Service member’s death while a member of the U.S. Armed Forces to the:

 Wyoming Veterans Commission